Principled Design and Implementation of Steerable Detectors: Experimental Results

-We evaluate the position detection performance using precision-recall (PR) as well as receiver operating characteristic (ROC) analysis based on pixelwise scores from every positions in $I_{\text{amp}}$ and angles $I_{\text{ang}}$.
-We use a severe detection criteria where only the unique pixel corresponding to the center of the template is considered a true positive.
-Since the ratio of true positives over true negatives is very small in this setting (\emph{e.g.}, 1/500,000), ROC analysis is used to focus on the ability of the system to find the true positions of the template, whereas PR curves better reveal the system trend to generate false detections.
-All experiments compare areas under the PR or ROC curve (AUC) when assuming that the background signal is either a white noise that does not require any whitening process (referred to as ``no whitening'') or a ISS Gaussian field whose self-similar parameter $\gamma$ is estimated (referred to as ``whitening'').
+{ For the following experiments, we rely on the synthetic dataset described in Section~\ref{sec:dataset}.
+A template's orientation is estimated according to \eqref{eq:detectionArgmax}, while the amplitude of the maximum response of the filter $f$ at $\bm{x}_0$, defined in \eqref{eq:detectionMax}, is used as detection score.
+A detection score and angle is thus retrieved at each pixel in the images $I_\mathrm{amp}$ and $I_\mathrm{ang}$, respectively.
+We use a strict detection criterion in which only a detection matching the pixel at the center of the template is considered as true positive.
+It is worth noting that, since the ratio of true positives to true negatives is small (\emph{e.g.}, 1/500,000), receiver operating characteristic (ROC) analysis is inadequate as it mostly focuses on the ability of the system to find the true positions of the template.
+Precision-recall (PR) analysis, on the other hand, better captures the system's tendency to generate false detections.
+We therefore rely on PR curves to evaluate detection performance.
+In all experiments, we provide areas under the PR curve (AUC) with and without spectral shaping (SS), referred to as ``Spline + SS (ours)'' and ``Spline (ours)'', respectively.
+The self-similarity parameter $\gamma$ used for the spectral shaping is estimated using the method described in the last paragraph of Section~\ref{sec:integralInPractice}, based on 10 realizations of $S(\bm{x})$.}

-We explore the parameter sensitivity of the proposed approach in the following paragraphs.
-Unless specifically studied, the parameters were fixed to a noise level of $\sigma=1$ and $M=30$ tested angles in $[0,2\pi)$.
-The estimated whitening parameters $\gamma$ were of 1.35 and 1.21 for the histopathological images and the ISS Gaussian fields, respectively.
-The latter were estimated using the method described in the last paragraph of Section~\ref{sec:integralInPractice} and was based on 10 realizations of $S(\bm{x})$.
-The number $N$ of harmonics used to approximate the template were 20 and 8 for the $T_{\text{three}}$ and $T_{\text{DH}}$, respectively.
+Unless mentioned otherwise, we fix a level of background intensity of $\sigma=1$ and test \review{all methods} for $M=30$ angle values uniformly distributed in $[0,2\pi)$.
+The self-similarity parameters $\gamma$ were estimated to be $1.35$ and $1.21$ for the histopathological images and the ISS Gaussian fields, respectively.
+A total of $N=20$ and $N=8$ harmonics were used to approximate the templates $T_{\text{three}}$ and $T_{\text{DH}}$, respectively.